 Another common practice for PMs after a product launches is to start planning for the next phase of the product.
 Oftentimes this involves creating an opportunity assessment, which provides the business case and vision of future versions of the product.

 Opportunity assessments vary across companies and industries but typically share the following content:

 - Measuring success

-Again, this list is not exhaustive and opportunity assessments essentially allow the PMs to critically think about next steps and translate those steps into a viable opportunity for the business.
+Again, this list is not exhaustive and opportunity assessments essentially allow the PMs to critically think about the next steps and translate those steps into a viable opportunity for the business.

 As a PM, I've had plenty of experience opening JIRA tickets whenever an issue or bug is discovered.
-The product manager is considered a SME (subject matter expert) for that particular product or domain, so a lot of questions and issues get routed to the PM for next steps.
+The product manager is considered an SME (subject matter expert) for that particular product or domain, so a lot of questions and issues get routed to the PM for the next steps.
 Apart from opening tickets to track bugs, PMs also communicate with other business partners, such as Marketing or Sales, to ensure all questions and potential issues are addressed.